Since 1808, this congregation has pursued a faithful Christian ministry—on behalf of the city we love, and the world we aspire to serve.

 Our first pastor, John B. Romeyn, was just 28 years old when we called him to the Cedar Street church from Albany.
 There have been 16 senior pastors since then, all of them (like Romeyn) renowned preachers in their time.
 In 1867, a young Irish pastor named John Hall so impressed the elders of the church during a speaking tour of the U.S. that they issued a unanimous call and installed him that same year.
 The New York Times wrote that Hall’s “powerful preaching and wise churchmanship made the Fifth Avenue Presbyterian Church one of the great religious powers in the city.”

 Our first century was remarkably successful.
-By the early 1900s, it was not uncommon for the church to have to turn away as many as 1,000 would-be worshippers on a given Sunday.
+By the early 1900s, it was not uncommon for the church to have to turn away as many as 1,000 would-be worshipers on a given Sunday.
 But just as important as the service taking place inside was the ministry we were doing outside.

 In 1815, members of the congregation established the city’s first free schools, later expanded into the New York Public School System.
 A Woman’s Employment Society in the 1860s organized a sewing business that generated income for poor and immigrant women.
-Donations from the congregation helped 19th century Presbyterian missionaries to found hospitals, chapels and schools in the Far East, Latin America and the Middle East.
+Donations from the congregation helped 19th-century Presbyterian missionaries to found hospitals, chapels and schools in the Far East, Latin America and the Middle East.

 Over our 200-year history this church was instrumental in the founding of Princeton Theological Seminary, the American Bible Society, New York Presbyterian Hospital and numerous mission boards.
-We’re also the church that created Dial-a-Prayer.

 This handsome, Victorian Gothic church, constructed of New Jersey red sandstone, has presided over Fifth Avenue and 55th Street since 1875.
 It predates many of our historic neighbors, including St. Patrick’s Cathedral (1878), the Park Avenue Armory (1880) and the Plaza Hotel (1907).